Shepard Fairey, Pasteup, Unknown, 1999.

 To reserve your spot at the opening and get VIP preview access purchase a museum membership!

 Influential street artist Shepard Fairey has been a consistent presence in national and international art scenes since the 1990s.
 The LA-based artist is perhaps best known locally through his downtown Detroit mural at One Campus Martius, his ubiquitous Hope image created originally as a grassroots activism tool to support Barack Obama’s 2008 presidential campaign, and the pervasive We the People poster series for the 2017 Women’s March and beyond.

-Shepard Fairey: Salad Days, 1989-1999, takes a new approach to Fairey’s work by considering his first 10 years of artistic practice, and its roots in the graphic language and philosophies of the punk scene.
+Shepard Fairey: Salad Days, 1989-1999, considers the first 10 years of Fairey’s artistic practice, and its roots in the graphic language and philosophies of the punk scene.
 Punk’s ethos played a decisive role in the artist’s early work.
 “When I discovered punk rock, and realized that music could have an attitude in its style but a specific point of view in its lyrics,” states Fairey, “I became even more interested in how it works as a way of shaping attitudes and culture.”

 Shepard Fairey: Salad Days, 1989-1999 showcases the artist’s formative years through a variety of posters, stickers, and archival documents showing his engagement with punk.
 It will also feature a new installation in Cranbrook Art Museum’s galleries created by the artist.

 Copyright © 2018 Cranbrook Art Museum.
 All rights reserved.
 Created by Media Genesis.